LeonBroseliske/se-lib/README.md

 * seapiuser: the API user, default: exampleuser
 * seapipassword: the API users password, default: mypassword
 * date: the date format wanted in the log file, default: $(date +%Y%m%d%H%M)
+* deleteconfirmation: ask for confirmation before deleting in the queues, default: true
 * logfile: the name of the log file, default: se-lib.log
+* msgage: minimal age in seconds of messages in the queues, default: 300
-* deleteconfirmation: ask for confirmation before deleting in the queues, default: true
+* msgagemax: maximal age in seconds of messages in the queues, this is typically 5 days, default: 432000

 ## Usage